 There are generally 3 circumstances where you will be asked to let the local authority know which setting (nursery, school, college for example) you feel would be suitable for your child or young person (CYP).
 This is generally known as ‘preference’.

 - When you receive your Draft EHC plan.
-You will be asked to complete a preference form to be returned within 15 days to your Planning Coordinator (along with any change requests to the EHC plan itself).
+You will be asked to complete a preference form to be returned within 15 days to your SEND Officer (along with any change requests to the EHC plan itself).
 By completing and returning this, you are formally requesting that the LA name your preference in the EHC plan.
-Even if you would like your child or young person to remain in their mainstream setting, you will need to let your Planning Coordinator know as they will have to consult with the school (see further down for what this means).
+Even if you would like your child or young person to remain in their mainstream setting, you will need to let your SEND Officer know as they will have to consult with the school (see further down for what this means).

 - Where a child or young person is needing to change setting due to their age (known as Age Phase Transition).
 You will generally receive a letter from SENAT (the dept responsible for the EHCP) in the summer term (before their last year starts)